-Knowledge and Understanding Skills Attitudes To know where they live To know their address To know what it means to be a part of a local community To know about people in the local area and the jobs that they do To recognise key features of the local environment To know the purpose and use of simple maps To know about their own and their family's personal history To know about past events To know that there are different religions and each has different celebrations linked to it To know that there are a variety of materials with different properties which can be changed To know about the simple properties of light, colour and sound To know that objects can be moved by forces To know that there are a variety of living things which include humans To know about some of the tasks that the computers are suitable for To have an awareness of change To predict and interpret To begin to understand cause and effect To use simple maps To observe closely To plan and design To join by using a variety of techniques To make things for a variety of purposes from a variety of materials To choose appropriate materials and tools for specific purposes To solve problems To be interested To co-operate To enjoy To appreciate and to be respectful To have a sense of curiosity To be aware of safety To be confident
+Knowledge and Understanding Skills Attitudes To know where they live To know their address To know what it means to be a part of a local community.
+To know about people in the local area and the jobs that they do To recognise key features of the local environment To know the purpose and use of simple maps To know about their own and their family's personal history To know about past events To know that there are different religions and each has different celebrations linked to it To know that there are a variety of materials with different properties which can be changed.
+To know that objects can be moved by forces.
+To know that there are a variety of living things which include humans.
+To know about some of the tasks that the computers are suitable for To have an awareness of change To predict and interpret To begin to understand cause and effect.
+To use simple maps To observe closely To plan and design To join by using a variety of techniques To make things for a variety of purposes from a variety of materials To choose appropriate materials and tools for specific purposes To solve problems To be persistent To be interested To co-operate To enjoy To appreciate and to be respectful To have a sense of curiosity To be aware of safety To be confident